Ncope1/Project-1/README.md

 ## Installation Instructions
 Users are able to access this trivia via their web browser by clicking this [link](https://ncope1.github.io/Project-1/)

+## Future Improvements
+In order to improve this project, my plan is to:
+* Rewrite my code so that it is much more DRY
+* Include images/GIFs of Beyoncé

 ## Contribution Guidelines
 I welcome any advice that will enhance my app and make my coding cleaner.
 Feel free to contribute via this [link](https://github.com/Ncope1/Project-1).